University Child Development Center

-The University Child Development Center (UCDC) at the University of Pittsburgh is a child care and early childhood education center located on Clyde Street in Shadyside just east of the main Oakland campus approximately one half mile from the center of campus at the Cathedral of Learning and adjacent to the rear property of the University's Chancellor's Residence on the Oakland-Shadyside border in Pittsburgh, Pennsylvania.
+The University Child Development Center (UCDC) at the University of Pittsburgh is a child care and early childhood education center.
+It is located on Clyde Street in Shadyside, just east of the main Oakland campus, approximately one half mile from the center of campus at the Cathedral of Learning, and adjacent to the rear property of the university's Chancellor's Residence on the Oakland-Shadyside border in Pittsburgh, Pennsylvania.